Welcome to software engineering research field!

 - this Ian Sommerville (2016).
 Software Engineering.
 10th Edition.
 Pearson book or

 - this Vaclav Rajlich (2012).
 Software Engineering: The Current Practice.
 Chapman and Hall/CRC book first.

-An important note is that these books provide you a general view, a big picture of software engineering.
-These books do NOT provide you every detail about all the mentioned topics.
-Instead they provide a great summary about the key problems in software engineering and most of the popular solutions to those problems.
+Although these books provide you a general view and a big picture of software engineering they do NOT give you every details about all the mentioned topics.
+Instead they present summaries about the key problems in software engineering and the most popular solutions to those problems.

-In other words, these books provide a background for you so that you could begin to do software engineering research.
+In other words, these books prepare a background for you so that you could begin to do a software engineering research.

-After reading these books you can also review all the topics on this website for detailed information of each topic these books talk about.
+While reading these books you can also review all the topics on this website for detailed information of each topic these books mention.